yetanotherco/aligned_layer/claim_contracts/README.md

 > [!NOTE]
 > The ERC20 cannot be paused.
 Only the claimable airdrop proxy can be paused.

+> [!IMPORTANT]
+> Upgrades are **per chain**.
+Ethereum mainnet and Base mainnet have separate proxies, separate proxy
+> admins and separate foundation safes, so an upgrade has to be repeated on each chain with that
+> chain's config (`config.mainnet.json` / `config.base-mainnet.json`), and the final transaction must
+> be submitted from that chain's foundation safe.
+Note the upgrade script below reads a different
+> shape from the deploy scripts — `foundation` plus `contractProxy` — so don't overwrite the
+> `tokenDistributor`/`tokenProxy` values a redeploy would need.

 ```
 git clone git@github.com:yetanotherco/aligned_layer.git && cd aligned_layer/claim_contracts